Start Here

 Week 2: build base containers

-Set up Zone A with drainage and trays where needed.
+Set up two or three containers with drainage, suitable compost and trays where needed.

 Week 3: lock watering rhythm